numfum/task-opt1/README.md

 | Talos II            | Debian Buster  | IBM Power9    | GCC 10   | 289ms |
 | MacBook Pro (2021)  | macOS Monterey | Apple M1 Max  | Clang 13 | 158ms |

-The timings here are to give an idea on what to expect on different architectures (and also compilers and OSes).
+These numbers should give you an idea of what to expect on different architectures (and also compilers and OSes).

 ### Building